dmx-systems/dmx-plugin-template/README.md

 ### Start the server(s)

-1. Start the DMX back-end server:
+1. Start the DMX server:

     ```
     cd dmx-platform
     mvn pax:run
     ```

-    By default the DMX back-end server listens on port `8080`.
+    By default the DMX server listens on port `8080`.

 2. In another terminal: start the Webpack Dev Server: